 Getting Ready to Depart

-Jefferson Lines recommends that you arrive at least 15 to 30 minutes prior to your departure time.
+Passengers need to arrive at least 15 to 30 minutes prior to your departure time.

 Major locations that are full service depots may require an arrival of up to 1 hour prior to departure.
 This will allow you time to purchase tickets if you have not yet done so, check and tag any luggage you may have, and locate the proper departure gate or spot.